Tuvalu Trust Fund: Contribution to the Tuvaluan budget

 The Tuvalu Trust Fund was established to supplement the national budget, underpin economic development, and help the nation achieve greater financial autonomy.
 An undertaking of the Government of Tuvalu is that it will "treat all moneys received by it from the Fund as public moneys of Tuvalu and as such subject to Parliamentary appropriation and scrutiny."

-The Tuvalu Trust Fund has contributed roughly (AUD$79 million) 15% of the annual government budget each year since 1990.
+The Tuvalu Trust Fund has contributed roughly 15% of the annual government budget each year since 1990.
 With a capital value of about 2.5 times GDP, the Trust Fund provides an important buffer for Tuvalu's volatile income sources from fishing and royalties from the revenue from licensing of the .tv domain name.

-Meeting the needs of the 2013/14 budget of the government required drawing from funds held in the CIF.
-However funds were available in the CIF as the result of fiscal surpluses achieved in 2012 & 2013.
-In 2016, the budget deficit was funded by a drawdown from the CIF.